maniospas/Blombly/docs/syntax.md

 ## Inline execution

 Sometimes, you may want to call a code block and let it alter your scope's variables.
-You can do this by calling the inline method on the block object:
+You can do this by ending the block's usage with a colon (:).
+When you do this, you can ommit the semicolon at the end of the sentence.
+For example, in the following snippet `result = inc_x:` is shorthand for `result = inc_x:;` that performs inline execution of `inc_x`.

 ```javascript
 inc_x = {